richardreed1995/personal-website/content/books/_index.md

 ## 4. Built to Sell

-**Overview:** John Warrillow's business parable about creating a valuable, owner-independent company.
+**Overview:** A business parable about creating a valuable, owner-independent company.

 **What I Learned:** Building a sellable business requires systematising operations, specialising offerings, and reducing dependency on the founder.
 This book provided a practical framework for structuring my marketing agency to avoid the common trap of trying to do everything for everyone, which leads to burnout and creates a business that can't function without me.